 3. Incorporate multiple CTAs

 The difference between product page CTAs and post-click landing page CTAs is that the latter should only have one goal.
 That doesn’t mean only one CTA button, though.
 Multiple CTA buttons are acceptable on ecommerce post-click landing pages, as long as they cooperate with each other.

 Hearst Magazines uses multiple CTA buttons on their post-click landing page — all with the same goal — to increase magazine subscriptions for Eat for Abs:

-With many opportunities to “Order now” throughout the entire page, visitors are more likely to click one of the buttons, be directed to the bottom of the page, and complete the multi-step form.
+With many opportunities to “Order now” throughout the entire page, visitors are more likely to click one of the buttons and complete the multi-step form.

-This is the key to a successful ecommerce post-click landing page — a single purpose without multiple messages — so visitors are sure to complete the desired objective.
+This is the key to a successful ecommerce landing page — a single purpose without multiple messages.
+So visitors are sure to complete the desired objective.

 4. Add a specific product or service description

-While both post-click landing pages and product pages should include descriptive product or service copy, it should be more audience-specific on post-click landing pages, than the more generic copy typically found on product pages.
+While both landing pages and product pages should include descriptive product or service copy.
+It should be more audience-specific on post-click landing pages, than the more generic copy typically found on product pages.